kabakadev/phase-1-tasklister-mini-project/README.md

 Delete a Task: Click the "X" button next to any task to remove it from the list.

 Sort Tasks by Priority: Use the dropdown to sort tasks either from "High to Low" or "Low to High."
 The tasks will re-order automatically based on priority.

+By default the tasks are sorted from "High to low" and the task priority is set to "High" by default.
+New features and a better UI wil be added, The User Experience will be also improved in future updates.

 #### Contribution